daniisler/dc_solubility_prediction/README.md

 - [x] Add some example script to the repository
 - [x] Add a predictor for the GB model
 - [ ] Add the obtained results to the README
-- [ ] Update README in general so the project becomes usable by others
 - [ ] Analysis of for which solvent the GB multi-solvent model performs how well
-- [ ] Compare GB multi-solvent model with Ali Mushtaqs model: https://ibcs-fms-solubility--prediction.streamlit.app/Prediction-Solubility (like 100 compounds)
+- [ ] Add a classification model for 'very soluble', 'slightly soluble', and 'not soluble'.